 Nikon N-Log 3D LUT

-Capture extraordinary details in your videos with 10 bit N-Log to take advantage of the dynamic range of the image sensor and then apply Nikon’s N-Log 3D LUT (lookup table) to the footage to recreate the color accuracy that Nikon is known for.
+Capture extraordinary details in your videos with 10 bit N-Log to take advantage of the dynamic range of the image sensor and then apply Nikon’s N-Log 3D LUT (lookup table) to the footage to recreate the colour accuracy that Nikon is known for.
 The LUT is available for the Rec.
-709 color space and makes color grading a snap in Adobe Premier Pro CC, Apple Final Cut Pro X or Blackmagic Design DaVinci Resolve 15.
+709 colour space and makes colour grading a snap in Adobe Premier Pro CC, Apple Final Cut Pro X or Blackmagic Design DaVinci Resolve 15.
 This LUT enables adjustment of brightness, saturation and hue.

 New Built-In TimecodeAll of your Z 7 footage can be time-coded in-camera for easier synchronizing and logging, especially when editing shots from multi-camera shoots.

 Slow Motion VideosCapture every detail of movement with 120 FPS.
 Then play them back at 30, 25 or 24 FPS for jaw-dropping, fluid slow motion in 1080p High Definition.

 Focus pulling optional.Four AF-area modes for videos: Single-Point AF, Wide-Area AF (S or L) and Auto-Area AF.
 Seamless automatic switching between Phase Detect and Contrast Detect AF based on the situation.
 Mimic focus pulling techniques by controlling when AF starts and stops in AF-C mode using AF speed and AF tracking sensitivity options.